NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Sub(n *Mat) *Mat
 ```
-Sub is the element-wise subtraction of a mat object which is passed to this method from the original mat which called the method.
+Sub is the element-wise subtraction of a Mat which is passed to this method from the original mat which called the method.

-The shape of the mat objects must be the same (same number or rows and columns) and the results of the element-wise subtraction is stored in the original mat on which the method was invoked.
+The shape of the Mats must be the same (same number or rows and columns) and the results of the element-wise subtraction is stored in the original mat on which the method was invoked.